Configuration

 React-only

-The component also spreads standard HTML attributes onto the root div, so you can pass className, style, ARIA attributes, and other DOM props directly.
+The React Terminal component adds theme, onReady, and onError on top of the shared options.
+It also spreads standard HTML attributes onto the root div, so you can pass className, style, ARIA attributes, and other DOM props directly.

 Imperative Handle (React)